Welcome to ETC Educational Technology Connection (HK) Ltd!

 Model Pack with sensor/input/output

 With this construction set you can build and control a number of interesting Mini Bots; our pet name for mobile robots.
-Reading through this educational information and trying out the various Mini Bots will familiarize you step for step with the various applications for sensors.

 mobile device as to remote